mp-designer/mp-designer.github.io/src/projects/01-logistics-management-system.md

 ### Key pains

-1. To find the placement of the equipment items that are assigned to the logistics department;
+* To find the placement of the equipment items that are assigned to the logistics department;
-2. To find a free place for storaging equipment items;
+* To find a free place for storing equipment items;
-3. To monitor all the actions with the equipment by the department staff.
+* To monitor all the actions with the equipment by the department staff.

 ### Information architecture